necat101/Chronos-CLGCM/README.md

 Chronos is built on two revolutionary, brain-inspired pillars:

 🧠 **Titans Architecture (The Cognitive Substrate)**
 A sophisticated, multi-tiered memory workspace that enables dynamic, lifelong learning.
-It learns what to remember based on the principle of "surprise," allowing it to consolidate new knowledge at inference time without catastrophic forgetting.
+It learns *what to remember* based on the principle of "surprise," allowing it to consolidate new knowledge at inference time without catastrophic forgetting.

 ⚙️ **Hierarchical Reasoning Model (The Cognitive Process)** A powerful, data-efficient, and deep reasoning engine.
 Its dual-module design (a high-level "CEO" and low-level "Workers") allows for profound computational depth, enabling it to solve complex, multi-step algorithmic problems where massive LLMs fail.

-By combining a system that learns *what to remember* with a system that learns *how to reason*, Chronos represents a tangible plan for the next generation of AI.

 ## Features

-  - 📦 **Self-Contained Model Packages**: Models are saved as directories containing both weights and tokenizer, eliminating mismatch errors.
+  - 📦 **Self-Contained & Portable Models**: Models are saved as directories containing weights, tokenizer, and architecture config.
   - 🧠 **Hybrid Memory-Reasoning**: Deeply integrates a lifelong memory system with a hierarchical reasoning engine.
   - 📚 **Continual "Online" Learning**: Learns and updates its Long-Term Memory (LTM) at inference time based on new experiences.
   - 💾 **Automatic Re-quantization**: After a learning session, Chronos can automatically re-quantize a model to persist the new knowledge.
-  - ⚡ **High-Performance Inference**: Utilizes a custom C++ kernel inspired by `llama.cpp` for state-of-the-art quantization (INT4, Q4\_0, Q8\_0, Q2\_K).
+  - ⚡ **High-Performance Inference**: Utilizes a custom C++ kernel inspired by `llama.cpp` for state-of-the-art quantization (`INT4`, `Q4_0`, `Q8_0`, `Q2_K`).
   - 💻 **CPU & GPU Support**: Runs fast quantized inference on standard CPUs (with AVX) or on GPUs via Vulkan for broad hardware compatibility.
   - 🔧 **Comprehensive Tooling**: Includes a single, powerful script for training, LoRA fine-tuning, merging, quantization, and interactive chat.